Cellobiose

 It can be obtained by enzymatic or acidic hydrolysis of cellulose and cellulose-rich materials such as cotton, jute, or paper.
 Cellobiose can be used as an indicator carbohydrate for Crohn's disease and malabsorption syndrome.

-Treatment of cellulose with acetic anhydride and sulfuric acid gives cellobiose octoacetate, which is no longer a hydrogen bond donor (though it is still a hydrogen bond acceptor) and is soluble in nonpolar organic solvents.
+Treatment of cellulose with acetic anhydride and sulfuric acid gives cellobiose octaacetate, of which there is no longer a hydrogen bond donor (though it is still a hydrogen bond acceptor) and possesses aspects of being soluble in nonpolar organic solvents.